alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 successfully, but I try.

 The point is that when I surround myself with people better than me, I lose the ability to rank myself.
 Am I doing well in the Berkeley CS program?
-Yeah!
+Yes.
 Objectively, I'm doing very well.
 Subjectively, I still feel like an idiot who spends way too much time doing who knows what.

 \*\*\*
 {: .centered }

-**Spring semester, 2015**
+**January 2015**

 New semester, same problems.
 Four more technical classes to juggle, and more deadlock in my research.
 Four classes is pushing it if I want to do good